 This full-color catalog features several bodies of work from Judy Pfaff’s successful career including work created at Tandem Press, along with essays by Russell Panczenko and Irving Sandler.

 145 pages.
+Hardcover.
 Published in 2003 by Hudson Hills Press in association with the Chazen Museum of Art (formally known as the Elvehjem Museum of Art), University of Wisconsin-Madison

 Inside jacket cover text: